Watkins reveals prediction with Palmer after firing England into final

 Editor

-Ollie Watkins revealed he made a prediction to Cole Palmer that they would fire England into the Euro 2024 final as the substitutes combined to create a stunning 91st minute winner against the Netherlands.
+Ollie Watkins “manifested” firing England into the Euro 2024 final after telling fellow super-sub Cole Palmer that they would combine to create a stunning 91st minute winner against the Netherlands.

 And Southgate’s gamble paid off as Palmer set up Watkins, with the Aston Villa striker sending England through with a stunning touch and finish into the corner.

-Speaking after the game, Watkins revealed he told Palmer he would set him up as they prepared to come onto the pitch.
+Speaking after the game, Watkins revealed he told Palmer he would set him up to score the winner as they prepared to come onto the pitch in the semi-final.

 Watkins had played just 20 minutes for England before the semi-finals, but was called on from the bench with the Netherlands game level at 1-1.